 Screening for perinatal mood disorders is recommended during pregnancy and postpartum.
 There is a screening tool designed to detect postpartum depression.
 If you have concerns about your emotional state, complete this self-test: Edinburgh Postnatal Depression Scale .
 If you feel you have postpartum depression, it can be helpful to bring the completed form to your doctor or therapist.
 All new mothers are screened for Perinatal Mood Disorders before discharge at Flagstaff Medical Center.

-A FREE weekly Pregnancy and Postpartum Adjustment Group at North Country HealthCare is available if additional help and support is desired.
+A FREE weekly pregnancy and postpartum support group at North Country HealthCare is available if additional help and support is desired.

-Registration not required.
-Call or text questions to 928.707.0748.
+Registration not required, for questions please call 928.522.9430.
 A caring facilitator will respond promptly.

-Funding for the Pregnancy and Postpartum Adjustment Group is provided by North Country HealthCare, Flagstaff Medical Center and Soroptimist International of Flagstaff
+Funding for A Mother’s Journey is provided by North Country HealthCare, Flagstaff Medical Center and Soroptimist International of Flagstaff.